 It’s essentially a tougher version of the very popular Corsa.

-Here’s what Vittoria’s Marketing Executive, Cristian Bellini has to say about the Corsa Control.
+Here’s what Vittoria’s Marketing Executive, Cristian Bellini, has to say about the Corsa Control.

-“Stronger and more puncture-protected than ever, the Corsa Control still offers the flexible casing and 4 compound-tread to offer the best performance in speed, grip, durability and puncture protection.”
+“Stronger and more puncture-protected than ever, the Corsa Control still offers the flexible casing and 4 compound-tread to offer the best performance in speed, grip, durability, and puncture protection.”

 Okay, let’s break that down.

-Overview of the Vittoria Corsa Control
+Here are the main features of the Vittoria Corsa Control G+ tires.

 Vittoria Corsa Control vs Pave